 Upon receipt of a complaint, the Title IX coordinator will review the complaint and conduct a pre-hearing investigation.
 If the Title IX coordinator determines that the allegations, if true, are a violation of this policy, the respondent shall receive written notification of the filing of a complaint, along with a copy of the complaint or report.
 The respondent must arrange and meet with the specified student conduct officer, or designee, within three business days after receiving the complaint in order to discuss the nature of the complaint, rights and responsibilities of the respondent and the hearing process.
-The respondent shall receive a written copy of this policy at that time.
-Complainant will also receive written notification of the hearing at the same time as the respondent.
+The respondent shall receive a written notification of the hearing at the same time as the respondent.